Performances

 Continental Influence on Shakespeare's music

-The Linarol Consort of Renaissance Viols - David Hatcher, Asuko Morikawa, Alison Kinder and Claire Horácek - is widely respected in Early and Baroque Music circles.
+The Linarol Consort of Renaissance Viols - David Hatcher, Timothy Lin, Alison Kinder and Claire Horácek - is widely respected in Early and Baroque Music circles.
 Here they will be joined by Héloïse Bernard, the prize-winning young French-American soprano who has performed with them previously.

-Introduced by Paul Higgins, Trustee of SIM, this recital is kindly supported by the Continuo Foundation.
+Introduced by Paul Higgins, Trustee of SIM.
+This concert is supported by Continuo Foundation https://www.continuofoundation.co.uk/

 Time: 19:30 - 21:30